 I think we can all agree that when it comes to Rice Krispie treats, homemade is the way to go.
 And they’re no-bake, too!
 In a saucepan, melt 4 tbsp butter on low heat.
 Once the butter has melted, keep the heat on low and add 5 cups of mini marshmallows.
 Once marshmallows begin to soften and melt, add 1/2 cup of peanut butter.

 Constantly stir the mixture.
 Once the mixture is combined and melted, turn off the heat and remove the pan from the stove.
 Add 6 cups of crispy rice cereal to the saucepan and stir until evenly coated with the mixture.
 Pour mixture into casserole dish.
 Spray your hand with some nonstick cooking spray and pat down the mixture until it’s firmly compacted.
-Press some M&Ms on the top for an extra sweet treat!
+Press some M&Ms or top with chocolate for an extra sweet treat!
 One of the best things about the “Rice Krispie Treat” recipe is that it can be modified to any of your favorite cereals, including Lucky Charms, Cocoa Puffs, or Fruity Pebbles!

 This was a staple at Thanksgiving and Christmas at my house, but it’s actually great for any time of year!
 We used to make such a large batch that we’d put it in a trash bag and toss it around to mix it up (Although, I would recommend a tight knot in the bag.
 Never forget: The Powdered Sugar Christmas Incident of 2011).